mtsoleimani/jodd-http-android/README.md

 ### How to use
-please refre to https://jodd.org/http/ for documentation and simple quick start
+please refer to https://jodd.org/http/ for documentation and simple quick start

-### Todos
+### TO DO

  - Android Studio project examples